ltribolet/poster/docs/README.md

 One user must be elevated to admin, that would be the person that would install Poster obviously.
 The person could choose to have like just a personal gallery (1 user = admin) or a shared hosting gallery (N users + 1 admin).
 If just one user, the homepage would be the user's album listing page.

-Possibility to download do not forbid right clic or other stinky schemes to disallow image downloading.
+Possibility to download do not forbid right click or other stinky schemes to disallow image downloading.
 It's just to be able to download the whole album directly.k

 There would be a dark and light theme.